Korean, Edit

 ○ Large surface area in the form of complex tubes

-○ Example.
-Seagulls consume 80% of the water they drank through the saline while removing 80% of salt
+○ Example: Seagulls consume 50% of the water they drank through the saline while removing 80% of salt

-○ Direction of blood flow and discharge of salinity in the lumen of the secretory canal
+○ The direction of blood flow is opposite to the direction of salt excretion in the lumen of the secretory tubule.

-○ This countercurrent system maintains the concentration gradient of salt throughout all sections, facilitating the transfer of salt from the blood to the tube
+○ This countercurrent system maintains a salt concentration gradient along the entire length, promoting the movement of salts from the blood into the tubule.

 ⑶ Osmoticity of the human body